GULibrarySandbox/advanced-data-wrangle-old/content/4-lesson.md

 # Create the new variable

 ------
-Now we need to do the same process with  `QPSTrafficCamerasClean`  project data.
+The concatenation (join up) process is now required for  `QPSTrafficCamerasClean`  project data.

 {% capture text %}
 - Go to  `QPSTrafficCamerasClean`  project, open in another browser tab